opencog/opencog/README.md

 AtomSpace is maintained in a separate git repo: http://github.com/opencog/atomspace

-This git repository contains assorted projects that are central to the OpenCog project, but are not yet mature or stable, and are subject to active development and experimentation.
+This git repository contains assorted projects that are part of the OpenCog project, but are not yet mature or stable, and are subject to active development and experimentation.
 These include:
 * An assortment of natural language processing subsystems, including: